AJ Tracey: 2017–2020: Secure the Bag! and self-titled album

 In October 2017, Tracey released his fifth EP, Secure the Bag!.
 He also began producing records that year.
 He made his production debut on "LA4AWEEK", co-produced by Nyge and released in April 2017, and later produced label-mate Big Zuu's "Tell Man Twice", released in August 2017.

 In early 2018, AJ Tracey modelled for the OVO clothing line in 2018.
 In May 2018, Tracey released the single "Butterflies" featuring Not3s.
 The song served as AJ Tracey's commercial breakthrough, peaking at number 19 on the UK Singles Chart.
 The single was followed up with "Lo(v/s)er", which peaked at number 38.
 Tracey also featured on Craig David's album "The Time is now" collaborating on the track "Somebody like me".
-In early July 2019 the Swedish rapper Z.E released his second album, Mer än rap ("more than rap").
+In early July 2019 the Swedish rapper Z.E released his platinum selling second album, Mer än rap ("more than rap").
 Tracey was featured on the title track "More Than Rap".

 On 21 November 2018, Tracey announced the pre-order of his self-titled debut album, released on 8 February 2019.
 The lead single, "Doing It", was released for streaming and digital on the same day.
 Four more singles were released to promote AJ Tracey: "Butterflies" featuring Not3s, "Psych Out!", "Necklace" featuring Jay Critch and "Ladbroke Grove".
 AJ Tracey debuted at number three on the UK Albums Chart and is certified Silver by the British Phonographic Industry (BPI).
 "Ladbroke Grove" became Tracey's highest-charting single peaking at number three on the UK Singles Chart.
 On 10 October 2019, Tracey announced the upcoming release of a deluxe edition of AJ Tracey, to feature five new songs and a couple of surprises.
 The album was released on 25 October.
 On 14 February 2020, AJ Tracey announced his Australian tour starting in Adelaide on 24 April, but was later postponed due to the COVID-19 pandemic.

 2020–present: Secure the Bag!
 2 and Flu Game

-On 6 October 2020, AJ Tracey released the tracklist for his sixth EP, Secure the Bag!
+On 6 October 2020, Tracey released the tracklist for his sixth EP, Secure the Bag!
 2 on Twitter and was later released on 27 November 2020.
 The EP debuted at number 75 on the UK Albums Charts.

 On 4 February 2021, Tracey featured on the track "Bringing It Back" by Digga D. The song topped the UK Chart's Official Trending Chart and debuted at number 5 on the UK Singles Chart.

-On 22 March 2021, Tracey announced via a fake press conference on YouTube his second studio album titled Flu Game as well as the album's tracklist, which was released on 16 April 2021.
-The album includes singles such as "Dinner Guest", "West Ten", "Anxious" and "Bringing It Back".
+On 16 April 2021, Tracey released his second studio album titled Flu Game, which includes singles such as "Dinner Guest", "West Ten", "Anxious" and "Bringing It Back".
 Five hours prior to the release of the album, AJ released the single "Little More Love" as well as releasing a music video on YouTube.
 On 26 August 2021, Tracey was featured on the Gorillaz track "Jimmy Jimmy" from their Meanwhile EP.